haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 12. Time to make your maps!
 Think of which maps would be good to describe this analysis, hints:
 	- Map highlighting grid squares that have been given the classification 4 in both of the reclassified fields
 	- Map with graduated symbology for reclassified fields
-	- Think about whether you should include the data we removed earlier(-1 entries),
+	- Think about whether you should include the data we removed earlier(-1 entries), would it be valuable to the viewer of the map?
+Is the map accurate without them?
+How would you visualize them?

 Don't forget to include the requirements for a good map (See Crash Course)!

+13. Optional: You can use a plugin called QuickMapServices to get more basemap options
+	- Install it using

 ---